 Now that you know it will be in your best interest to enhance your artistic skills and learn your artistic voice, it is time to focus on how to sell your art and stop worrying about the art subject that sells best from other artists.

 Spending some time every week to enhance your artistic style and becoming a master at marketing your art will have you selling more art than you could have ever imagined.

 Many artists lose track of their vision and goals when they first start selling their artwork.

 Instead of focusing on creating art with one medium or subject matter, they become anxious and think that if they create art that is popular they will sell more art quicker.

-Artists that succeed are focused and have a clear vision of where they would like to be.
+Artists who succeed are focused and have a clear vision of where they want to be.
 They stay on course and don’t change their artistic style every week.

 The best selling art on Etsy or the best selling art subject matter is the ones that are marketed and promoted by artists who have spent many hours learning about online marketing.

 - Set goals

 - Create a WordPress art blog or use a different platform to sell your art on

 - Work hard